mikeisesele/easylog/README.md

 # EasyLog

 EasyLog is a lightweight, simple, and flexible logging utility for Android applications.
-It provides a concise syntax for logging messages directly from objects.
-It supports various default and custom loggers such as Timber, BugFender, File logging, and Custom Logging Implementations based on your needs.
+It provides a concise syntax for logging messages directly from objects and supports various default and custom loggers.

 ## Features

-EasyLog offers:

-1. **Custom Configuration**: Tailor logging behavior with ease during setup.
+- **Custom Configuration**: Easy setup for tailored logging behavior.

-2. **Multiple Logging Levels**: Log messages at various levels of severity, including DEBUG, INFO, ERROR, VERBOSE, WARNING, and TERRIBLE_FAILURE.
+- **Multiple Logging Levels**: DEBUG, INFO, ERROR, VERBOSE, WARNING, TERRIBLE_FAILURE.

-3. **Simplified Syntax**: Log messages directly from objects with concise methods, enhancing readability.
+- **Simplified Syntax**: Log directly from objects.

-4. **Default Log Messages**: Quickly log messages without specifying a custom message.

-5. **Automatic Contextual Information**: Capture class and line number information automatically for each log call, aiding in debugging.
+- **Automatic Contextual Info**: Captures class and line number.

-6. **Debug Mode Logging**: Log messages are displayed only in debug mode, ensuring optimal performance in production environments.
+- **Debug Mode Logging**: Only logs in debug mode.

-7. **Seamless Integration**: Easily integrate with popular logging libraries like Timber and Bugfender.
+- **Seamless Integration**: Works with Timber, Bugfender, and more.

-8. **Efficient Performance**: Lightweight and efficient design minimizes impact on application performance.
+- **Efficient Performance**: Minimal impact on performance.

-9. **Advanced Logging Capabilities**: Log on nullable and non-nullable objects and return the logged data for continued system processing.
+- **Advanced Capabilities**: Log nullable/non-nullable objects and return logged data.

-10. **Integration with Custom Logging Implementations**: Set up custom logging implementations to suit your specific requirements.

-11. **Support for Logging to File**: Log messages to a file for storage and future reference.
+- **File Logging**: Log messages to a file.

-12. **Support for Buffer Chunking**: Log messages in chunks for improved performance and management.
+- **Buffer Chunking**: Log messages in chunks for efficiency.

-13. **Integration with Bugfender**: Seamlessly integrate with Bugfender for remote logging and centralized log management.

-14. **Integration with Timber**: Integrate with Timber, a logging library for Android, for additional logging features and functionality.

-15. **Integration with Other Logging Libraries**: Easily integrate with other logging libraries as per project requirements.

 ## Installation